rubymonsters/ruby-for-beginners/45_attribute_readers.md

 end
 ```

-Before we discuss what this does, let's look at how we can use our new method:
+Before we discuss what this does, let's look at how we can use our new method.
+We can now call the method on the person object, like this:

 ```ruby
 person = Person.new("Ada")
 puts person.name
 ```

-So this prints the name `Ada`, that's what we want: we can now create a new
+So this prints the name `Ada`, and that's what we want: we can create a new
 person object, passing a name to it.
 Once that person has been created we are
 able to ask for its name, and we'll get the name back.

-How does this work, exactly?
+How does this work, exactly, under the microscope?

 Let's walk through it, step by step:

 * On the first line, the object that ends up being assigned to the variable
   `person` is an initialized, new instance of the class `Person`.
 By